Your Personality Isn't Broken, Your Climate Changed: The Mechanics of 10-Year Luck Pillars

 They aren't broken.
 Their nature is just fighting an environment it wasn't designed for.
 The free-flowing river hits a massive dam; the creativity dries up.

-Actionable Takeaways & Solutions: Adapt to the Season
+Adapt to the Season

 Understanding your 10-Year Luck Pillars is the ultimate paradigm shift for self-compassion.